 Create your best hormone health with East Asian medicine (a guide).

-As they say: “You’re basically a houseplant with complicated emotions”.
+As they say, “You’re basically a house plant with complicated emotions”.

-If you’ve been “overwatered”, “under-watered”, “neglected” or in the “wrong environment” for too long, you haven’t been getting what you need to thrive.
+If you’ve been “overwatered”," “under-watered”, “neglected”, or in the “wrong environment” for too long, you haven’t been getting what you need to thrive.

 With the right care, you can nurture your body towards greater balance, activate your innate healing responses, and help your hormones to start working for you again.